annethereshewent/true-shuffle/README.md

 This will run in the background of your computer and will work for any device you're using as long as you keep the daemon running.

+Note that currently only playlists are supported, albums and the like will not be shuffled.

 ## Setup

 ### Python3 Setup